Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Low-energy effective theory

 Subjecting the gauge theory to some boundary conditions reveals more structure.

-For example, we can compactify the four dimensional ${\CalN}=2$ gauge theory on a circle ${\BS}^{1}$ of radius $R$.
-The resulting theory looks like a three dimensional sigma model with the target space ${\pv}$ which is a hyperk\"ahler manifold of real dimension $4{\bbr}$.
-The hyperk\"ahler metric on $\pv$ contains a lot of interesting information about the particle content of the original four dimensional theory.
+For example, we can compactify the four-dimensional ${\CalN}=2$ gauge theory on a~circle~${\BS}^{1}$ of radius~$R$.
+The resulting theory looks like a three-dimensional sigma model with the target space~${\pv}$ which is a hyperk\"ahler manifold of real dimension $4{\bbr}$.
+The hyperk\"ahler metric on $\pv$ contains a~lot of interesting information about the particle content of the original four-dimensional theory.

-The hyperk\"ahler structure on $\pv$ is a triplet of integrable complex structures, ${\bf I}, {\bf J}, {\bf K}$, such that every linear combination $(a {\bf I} + b {\bf J} + c {\bf K})$ for $a^2 + b^2 + c^2 = 1$ is also an integrable complex structure, and a triplet of the corresponding symplectic forms ${\om}_{\bf I}, {\om}_{\bf J}, {\om}_{\bf K}$ which are the K\"ahler forms for the metric $g$ on $\pv$ in the corresponding complex structures.
+The hyperk\"ahler structure on $\pv$ is a triplet of integrable complex structures, ${\bf I}$, ${\bf J}$, ${\bf K}$, such that every linear combination $(a {\bf I} + b {\bf J} + c {\bf K})$ for $a^2 + b^2 + c^2 = 1$ is also an integrable complex structure, and a triplet of the corresponding symplectic forms ${\om}_{\bf I}$, ${\om}_{\bf J}$, ${\om}_{\bf K}$ which are the K\"ahler forms for the metric $g$ on $\pv$ in the corresponding complex structures.

-Among the two-sphere of complex structures, one complex structure, which is usually called $\bf I$, plays a special r\^ole.
-This complex structure and the corresponding $(2,0)$ symplectic form ${\Omega}_{\bf I} = {\om}_{\bf J} + \ii {\om}_{\bf K}$ are visible in the limit $R \to \infty$, where $\pv$ as a metric space collapses to $\mv$.
+Among the two-sphere of complex structures, one complex structure, which is usually called~$\bf I$, plays a special r\^ole.
+This complex structure and the corresponding $(2,0)$ symplectic form ${{\Omega}_{\bf I} = {\om}_{\bf J} + \ii {\om}_{\bf K}}$ are visible in the limit $R \to \infty$, where $\pv$ as a metric space collapses to $\mv$.
 For very large but finite $R$ the manifold $\pv$ looks like a fibration over $\mv$ whose fibers ${\fib}$, $u \in {\mv}$ are the abelian varieties (complex tori, which we describe in more detail momentarily) of diameter which scales like $R^{-1}$.

-These fibers ${\fib}$ parametrize the ${\BS}^{1}$ holonomy of the abelian gauge fields $A^{\CalI}$ and their duals $A^{D}_{\CalI}$.
-The reduction of the action (\ref{eq:boseff}) on ${\BS}^{1}$ gives:
+These fibers ${\fib}$ parametrize the ${\BS}^{1}$ holonomy of the abelian gauge fields $A^{\CalI}$ and their duals~$A^{D}_{\CalI}$.
+The reduction of the action (\ref{eq:boseff}) on ${\BS}^{1}$ gives